How to save form data in a Text file using JavaScript

 Try it

-I have "designed a simple form using CSS" and few HTML <input> elements along with a <select> dropdown list.
+I have designed a simple form using CSS and few HTML <input> elements along with a <select> dropdown list.
 I idea behind using so many elements is to show you how you can save form data in text file using values extracted from different input elements.

-Inside the script, the first thing I am doing is getting all the values from each element.
+Inside the script, the first thing I am doing is getting all the values from each input element.

-let data =
+let data = `

 Next, I am creating a Link (the anchor tag) (which is not visible anywhere on the form) and assigning the text file as the link’s download property.